OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

-<p>A client can unsubscribe from a property by sending the <strong class="request">UNSUBSCRIBE PROPERTY</strong> message.</p>
+<p>A client can unsubscribe from a property by sending the <strong class="request">UNSUBSCRIBE PROPERTY</strong> frame.</p>

 <div class="bt-api-doc request">
     <button class="accordion-toggle">UNSUBSCRIBE PROPERTY</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>UNSUBSCRIBE PROPERTY</strong> message is send to a gateway to remove a subscription to a property.
+            The <strong>UNSUBSCRIBE PROPERTY</strong> frame is send to a gateway to remove a subscription to a property.
 The property is identified by the <strong>id</strong> header.
         </p>
         <h6>parameters</h6>
         <table>